Samavia-11/PAGB/PAGB_POLICIES.md

 - **Multiple Publications:** Author(s) should not submit manuscripts representing the same study to multiple journals (or books).
 In the case of multiple publications, the author(s) must give the reference of the first publication and be free from the copyright of the original publisher.
 - **Paternity of the Manuscript:** Only the person(s) who contributed significantly to the study in question should be the author(s).
 If other people have been involved in some aspects of the research project, they should be mentioned in the acknowledgments.
 The principal author must ensure that all co-authors are included in the list of authors of the manuscript and that they have seen and approved the final version of the manuscript and agreed to the submission of the manuscript.
 - **Number of Authors:** A Research Paper should not exceed 3 Authors, and the Principal/ Lead Author should provide each author's research contribution.
 - **Disclosure of Information and Conflicts of Interest**:  All authors must indicate, because of their biographical presentation, any conflicts of interest that may affect their proposed publication.
 Funding for research projects (if any) that made the study possible must be indicated.
-No [conflict of interest](https://ndujournal.ndu.edu.pk/site/Competing-Interests) among authors regarding the paper submitted.
+No [conflict of interest](https://pagb.org.pk/site/Competing-Interests) among authors regarding the paper submitted.
 - **Errors in Publishing:** If the author(s) discovers a critical error or inaccuracy in its publication, his/ her obligation is to inform the editor(s) quickly and to consider, in agreement with the person in charge, the withdrawal of the article or the publication of the information about the error.
 - Authors to ensure that the manuscript contains nothing abusive, defamatory, libelous, obscene, fraudulent, or illegal and is not against any institution/ university, armed forces, or federal/ provincial governments.
 - **Authorship and Use of AI Tools:** According to the Committee on Publication Ethics (COPE) [Position Statement](https://publicationethics.org/cope-position-statements/ai-author) "AI tools cannot meet the requirements for authorship as they cannot take responsibility for the submitted work...
 Authors who use AI tools in the writing of a manuscript, production of images or graphical elements of the paper, or in the collection and analysis of data, must be transparent in disclosing in the Materials and Methods (or similar section) of the paper how the AI tool was used and which tool was used.
 Authors are fully responsible for the content of their manuscript, even those parts produced by an AI tool, and are thus liable for any breach of publication ethics."
 # Guidelines for Authors
-NDU Journal accepts original and evidence-based research papers that add value to existing literature.
+PAGB accepts original and evidence-based research papers that add value to existing literature.
 A research paper must have clarity of argument and uses an appropriate methodology that is workable and applicable to the given environment pertaining to the journal's scope.

-Research Papers shall be in MS Word, duly formatted according to the guidelines (given below) and [**Publication Policy**](https://ndujournal.ndu.edu.pk/site/PUBLICATION-POLICY-POLICY) of the Margalla Papers.
+Research Papers shall be in MS Word, duly formatted according to the guidelines (given below) and [**Publication Policy**](/policies/publication-policy) of the Margalla Papers.
 The corresponding text, tables and figures shall be drafted in a single Microsoft Word file.
 Only Electronic submission (Soft Form) of manuscripts is allowed.
 The Journal website is not guaranteed manuscript acceptance until the editorial process is completed.

-Author(s) are requested to register through their [ORCID IDs](https://ndujournal.ndu.edu.pk/site/ORCID-ID) for paper(s) submission.
+Author(s) are requested to register through their [ORCID IDs](https://pagb.org.pk/site/ORCID-ID) for paper(s) submission.

 Please check your given emails for automated responses.
 There is a likelihood that these messages may fall into your SPAM directory, and if so, allow them to be in your INBOX for further correspondence.
 # Manuscript Requirements